 - Heat the butter and cream in a bowl over a pan of simmering water until the butter has all melted.
 Set aside.

-- Cook the sugar syrup until it starts to turn a light golden colour (165°C).
+- Cook the sugar syrup until it starts to turn an amber colour (165°C).

 - Slowly pour in the cream/butter mixture, stirring constantly with a wooden spoon.
-Continue stirring and heat the mixture to 118°C - this will produce a soft caramel which holds its shape.
-Stir in the reduced Guinness and pour the caramel into your prepared dish.
+Continue stirring and heat the mixture to 122°C. Stir in the reduced Guinness and pour the caramel into your prepared dish.

 - Leave to cool for 5 minutes.
-Then evenly sprinkle over the black lava sea salt.
+Then evenly sprinkle over the activated charcoal sea salt.

 - Leave the caramel to set for 2 hours.